setsuk0/EmployeeTracker/README.md

 ## Description

-For module 12, we had to create an employee tracker, which was quite difficult.
+For module 12, we had to create an employee tracker, which was a bit difficult.
 I needed lots of help from stack overflow, chatgpt, and fellow classmates.